Contrast-Security-OSS/docs/content/admin/policy_mgmt/Compliance-policy.md

 ### Filter applications by policy

-In the **Applications** page, click the **Advanced** link to filter application by Compliance policy.
-(This filter is only available when one or more policies are enabled, and only displays those enabled policies.)
+In the **Applications** page, click the **Advanced** link to filter application by Compliance Policy.
+(This filter is only available when one or more policies are enabled, and only displays enabled policies.)

 ## Policy Violations